zikula-modules/Ratings/README.md

+# Deprecated

+This module has been deprecated as part of [Zikula 4 slimming diet](https://github.com/zikula/core/blob/main/ZIKULA-4.0.md).

 # PaustianRatingsModule 4.0.0

 A hook provider module that will attach ratings to any hookable subscriber module that implements the uiHookSubscribers.